sindharta/scripts/README.md

 ./find-duplicate-files.sh --verbose "/path/to/folder"
 ```

-The script also prints progress to the console, including the current step and percentage within file-processing stages.
+The script also prints progress to the console, including the current step.
+The initial file-size scan shows a live processed-file count, and later stages show percentages.

 ## Notes